Manx language: Initial consonant mutations

-In the corpus of the late spoken language, there is also one example of the eclipsis (nasalisation) of //ɡ//: the sentence Ta mee er ngeddyn yn eayn ("I have found the lamb"), where ng is pronounced //n//.
-However, probably this was a mis-transcription; the verbal noun in this case is not geddyn "get, fetch", but rather feddyn "find".
+In the corpus of the late spoken language, there is also one example of the eclipsis (nasalization) of //ɡ//: the sentence Ta mee er ngeddyn yn eayn ("I have found the lamb"), where ⟨ng⟩ is pronounced //n//.
+However, this is probably a mis-transcription; the verbal noun in this case is not geddyn "get, fetch", but rather feddyn "find".

 Nouns

 Manx nouns display gender, number and sometimes case, for instance, for feminine cass "foot".